 Note: I get commissions for purchases made through links in this post.

-The NewAir AWB-360DB beverage cooler is the most popular mini-fridge for chilling both wine and other beverages at the same time.
+The NewAir AWB-360DB beverage cooler is the most popular (as of this writing) mini-fridge for chilling both wine and other beverages at the same time.
 It frees up space in your regular refrigerator for more food.

-If you’re in a hurry right now and just want to check the pricing and availability at Amazon, click the link below.
+If you’re in a hurry right now and just want to check the pricing and availability of the NewAir AWB-360DB at Amazon, click the link below.

-You can click a link in the box below to skip ahead, or you can just keep scrolling and reading as usual.
+You can click (or tap) a link in the box below to skip ahead, or you can just keep scrolling and reading as usual.

 “Dual cooling zones mean that the cabinet’s side by side storage areas are specialized and independently operated for chilling different beverages at your desired temperature ranges.”